Stupidoodle/f-ck-service/README.md

 Easy to use and deploy

 # Usage
-- [ ] Write Script that automates the installation into a website
+- [ ] Write Script that automates the installation into a website (Chat window, connection with back end, etc..)
 - [ ] Write How to use
 - [ ] Write Why you should use this
 # License